 Services areas are available to those who have returned from active service.
 These areas are administered on behalf of the Veterans Affairs Department.
 For information on rules and eligibility please contact us or your local Returned Servicemen’s Association (RSA).

-Visiting hours: Vehicle access is allowed from 7.00am - 6.00pm.
+Visiting hours: Vehicle access is allowed from 7am - 6pm, and is extended to 8.30pm during daylight savings.
 Pedestrian access is allowed at all times.

 Te Henui Cemetery